Generalized Nash Equilibrium Problems with Mixed-Integer Variables

 In what follows we identify a subclass of the GNEP such that the optimization problem~\eqref{Opt} becomes more accessible.
 The main obstacle when solving~\eqref{Opt} in the general case is the need to separately evaluate the function $\hat{V}^\conv$ for any strategy profile $x$.
-This is due to the fact that the evaluation of $\hat{V}^\conv$ at any $x$ is itself a maximization problem which ultimately leads to a computationally intractable optimization problem~\eqref{Opt}.
-The main idea to overcome this obstacle is to dualize $\hat{V}^\conv(x)$, whenever the latter is a linear maximization problem.
-A sufficient condition of $I$ for this is described in the following Definition~\ref{GenSet}.
-Roughly speaking, there needs to exist a convexified instance $I^\conv \in \mathcal{I}^\conv$ such that for fixed $x_{-i}\in \R^{k_{-i}}$, every player $i\in N$ has a linear cost function as well as a polyhedral strategy set.
-We call an instance $I$ fulfilling these assumptions \emph{quasi-linear}. \begin{definition} An instance $I$ of the GNEP is called \emph{quasi-linear}, if there exists $I^\conv \in \mathcal{I}^\conv$ which fulfills for every $i\in N$ the following two statements: \begin{enumerate} \item There exists a matrix-valued function $M_i: \R^{k_{-i}} \to \mathbb{R}^{l_i \times k_i}$, $x_{-i} \mapsto M_i(x_{-i})$ and a vector-valued function $e_i:\R^{k_{-i}} \to \mathbb{R}^{l_i}$, $x_{-i} \mapsto e_i(x_{-i}) $ for an integer $l_i \in \mathbb{N}$, such that
+This is due to the fact that the evaluation of $\hat{V}^\conv$ at any $x$ is itself a maximization problem which ultimately leads to a computationally intractable optimization problem~\eqref{Opt} as the latter constitutes of a maximization problem nested within a minimization problem. {For linear GNEPs, Stein and Sudermann-Merx~\cite{stein2016cone} showed that one can resolve this problem by dualizing the corresponding $\hat{V}$ function.
+We define in the following the class of \emph{quasi-linear} GNEPs $I$ for which there exists a convexified instance $I^\conv \in \mathcal{I}^\conv$ admitting the property that $\hat{V}^\conv(x)$ is a linear maximization problem, i.e.~for every $i\in N$ and fixed $x_{-i}\in \R^{k_{-i}}$, player $i\in N$ has a linear cost function as well as a polyhedral strategy set.
+While $I^\conv$ does not need to belong to the linear GNEPs considered in~\cite{stein2016cone}, their dualization idea is still applicable resulting in a reformulation of~\eqref{Opt} as an optimization problem~\eqref{lemma:dar:opt} in standard form. } \begin{definition} An instance $I$ of the GNEP is called \emph{quasi-linear}, if there exists $I^\conv \in \mathcal{I}^\conv$ which fulfills for every $i\in N$ the following two statements: \begin{enumerate} \item There exists a matrix-valued function $M_i: \dom X_i \to \mathbb{R}^{l_i \times k_i}$, $x_{-i} \mapsto M_i(x_{-i})$ and a vector-valued function $e_i:\dom X_i \to \mathbb{R}^{l_i}$, $x_{-i} \mapsto e_i(x_{-i}) $ for an integer $l_i \in \mathbb{N}$, such that

-\item There exists a vector-valued function $C_i:\R^{k_{-i}}\to \mathbb{R}^{k_i}$, $x_{-i} \mapsto C_i(x_{-i})$ such that
+\item There exists a vector-valued function $C_i:\dom X_i\to \mathbb{R}^{k_i}$, $x_{-i} \mapsto C_i(x_{-i})$ such that

 \end{enumerate} \end{definition}

 \begin{theorem} Let $I$ be a quasi-linear GNEP with an instance $I^\conv \in \mathcal{I}^\conv$ as described in Definition~\ref{GenSet}.
 Every optimal solution $(x,\nu)$ of~\eqref{lemma:dar:opt} with value zero and $\phi_i(x) = \pi_i(x),i\in N$ corresponds to a GNE $x$ of $I$ and vice versa.